-I recently tried Nytol One-A-Night, a popular anti-histamine over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.
+I recently tried Nytol One-A-Night, which is a popular over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.

-Two weeks ago, I also tested Nytol Herbal, so I’ll be comparing the effectiveness of both in this review.
+I also tried the Nytol Herbal version not long ago, so I’ll be comparing the effectiveness of both in this review.

-I know from experience that anti-histamine sleeping pills work well for me, so there was more of a chance of a placebo effect.
-But I’ll try to give as unbiased an account as possible.
+I know from experience that antihistamine sleeping pills work quite well for me, so there was more of a chance of a placebo effect.
+I’ll try to give as unbiased an account as possible though.

 The Nytol knockout

-Compared to the herbal version, I was expecting a more powerful sedative effect.
-And that’s exactly what happened, but not exactly how I imagined.
+Compared to the herbal version, I thought I might experience a more noticeable sedative effect.
+That’s kind of what happened, just not exactly how I imagined.

 The instructions say to take it 20 minutes before bed.
-That’s what I did on the first night, but then stayed awake reading for around 40 minutes – I was curious to see if I could detect any feeling of drowsiness that was different from how I’d normally feel in bed.
+I did that on the first night and stayed awake reading for around 40 minutes – I was curious to see if I could detect any feeling of drowsiness that was different from how I’d normally feel in bed.

-There was still no noticeable effect an hour later, so I switched the light off anyway.
-I believe I then fell asleep within 5 to 10 minutes, and woke up 9 hours later!
+There was still no noticeable effect after 40 minutes, so I switched the light off anyway.
+I believe I then fell asleep within ten minutes, and woke up nine hours later!

 Feeling the effects in the morning

 In the morning, I felt quite refreshed – both mentally and physically.
-But I also woke up with a bit of a fuzzy head.
-And I felt a light pressure on my forehead, just above my eyes.
+However, I also had a bit of a fuzzy head and felt some light pressure on my forehead, just above my eyes.

-I was still able to go about my day and work, but those symptoms were a little annoying.
+I was still able to go about my day and work, but those symptoms were annoying.

 The following nights

 On the third night, I don’t think the sedative effect was quite as strong.
-The manufacturer does say you can develop a tolerance to Nytol, but night 3 seemed a little early.
+The manufacturer advises that you can develop a tolerance to Nytol, but night three seemed quite soon to me.

 I woke up a couple of times in the night this time, but admittedly still slept pretty well.
 The next morning symptoms were similar though.